datastackacademy/deb-intro/README.md

 Welcome to the intro repository for Data Engineering Bootcamp!
 The full bootcamp curriculum contains seventeen chapters, taught over seventeen weeks.
 This public preview is limited to a modified version of the first two chapters of material.

-Learn more about the course at [datastack.academy](https://www.datastack.academy/).
+Learn more about the course at [datastack.academy](https://www.datastack.academy/), and check out the course outline below.

 ## The Basics
 What you're looking at now is a _repository_, also called a _repo_.
 A repository is a collection of a project's files.
 GitHub is the most popular site for storing and sharing repositories.